My actual rating is 0.5 for effort and because I actually want to read Rowell’s other book, Fangirl.

 Eleanor & Park is a racist piece of shit.

 Don’t get me wrong — I am ALL about Asian-American representation.
 I applaud Rowell for writing a story about a MoC and a white woman, since that pairing is not as commonly seen as a WoC and a white man.
-So interracial relationships aren’t a problem.
-The problem is that the interracial interpersonal relationships in this book are poorly written and riddled with stereotypes.
+But the problem with that sort of interracial relationship is another conversation.
+For now, the problem is that the interracial interpersonal relationships in this book are poorly written and riddled with stereotypes.